 The Material Composite Index report tracks a combination of several commonly used material components, including floor covering, paint, and roofing among others.
-The index showed a 0.8 percent cost increase in the second quarter of 2018 and a 5.2 percent cost increase since July 2017.
+The index showed a 14.02 percent cost increase in the second quarter of 2021 and 30.38 percent cost increase since July 2020.

-Xactware’s Pricing Data Services also surveys thousands of contractors across the country each month to determine what they charge for labor.
-The most significant change we observed occurred in the labor cost of a siding installer had the largest quarterly percent change with an 8.67 percent increase, while the labor cost of a concrete mason the highest annual percent change with a 13.18 percent increase.
+Verisk’s Pricing Data Services team also surveys thousands of contractors across the country each month to determine what they charge for labor.
+The labor cost of a siding installer had the largest quarterly percent change with an 8.67 percent increase, while the labor cost of a concrete mason the highest annual percent change with a 13.18 percent increase.

-The Retail Labor Index report tracks a combination of several common trades, including floor covering, painting, and roofing among others.
-In the second quarter of 2018, the index showed a 0.93 percent cost increase.
-Between July 2017 and July 2018, the index showed a 4.2 percent cost increase.
+The Retail Labor Index report tracks a combination of several common trades, including floor covering, painting, and roofing.
+In the second quarter of 2021 the index showed a 2.35 percent cost increase, and since July 2020 the index showed a 4.14 percent cost increase.

-The combined labor and materials report is based on monthly building cost data published by Xactware.
+The Combined Labor and Materials report is based on monthly building cost data published by Verisk.
 It comprises a set of commonly used items and may be used as an indicator of trends within the marketplace.
-The combination of labor and materials makes up the majority of Xactware price list items.
+The combination of labor and materials makes up the majority of Verisk price list items.
 Tracking the percent change for the cost of these items provides a good gauge of the general market.